mukulele/raspberry/monitor/README.md

 sudo systemctl start monitor-runMqtt-day@day.timer
 ```
 ## 2. main script
-The MQTT Server configuration is done by a file runMqtt.conf or inside on top of the script.
+The receiver (MQTT Server) configuration is done by a file runMqtt.conf or inside on top of the script.
 The intial config is empty, in this case the script will exit witout any action.

 ```
 wget -qO runMqtt.sh https://raw.githubusercontent.com/heinz-otto/raspberry/master/monitor/runMqtt.sh